A note on the Mac\'ias topology

 \section{Preliminaries}

-Throughout this paper, we denote by $R$ a commutative ring with identity $1=1_R\neq 0_R$, and without zero divisors (an integral domain) that is not a field (hence infinite).
+Throughout this paper, we denote by $R$ an integral domain that is not a field (hence infinite).
 If an additional property on $R$ is required, it will be mentioned as appropriate.
 In general, for $X\subset R$, $X^0=X\setminus\{0\}$.
 On the other hand, let us denote by $R^\times$ and $R^\#$ the set of units of $R$ and the set $R^0 \setminus R^\times$, respectively.

 For each $r\in R$, define $\sigma_r:=\{s\in R: \langle r\rangle+\langle s \rangle =R\}$ where for all $r\in R$, $\langle r \rangle$ is the ideal generated by $r$.
 Let $\beta_R:=\{\sigma_r: r\in R\}$, that is, $\sigma_r$ is the set of all elements that are \textit{comaximal} to $r$.
 The set $\beta_R$ is a basis for some topology on $R$ \cite[Theorem 2.1]{MACIAS2024109070}.
 We denote by $\widetilde{M(R)}$ the topological space $(R,\tau_R)$, where $\tau_R$ is the topology generated by $\beta_R$. \textit{The Macías topological space} $M(R)$ is the topological space $(R^0, \tau_{R^0})$ where $\tau_{R^0}$ is the topology generated by the basis $\beta_{R^0}:=\{\sigma_k^0: k\in R^0\}$.